sjondavey/python_azure_function_step_2/README.md

 When you look at `__init__.py` you will see that it is also possible to pass the Function a JSON input.
 I was able to use [Postman](https://www.postman.com) to hit this part of the API call.
 In Postman a call can be sent passing the
 1. Parameters: Get call with the Params populated as key = isin; value = some_isin ...
-2. JSON: PUT message with Call with header / Content-Type set to application / json and then Body set to raw with the input
+2. JSON: POST message with Call with header / Content-Type set to application / json and then Body set to raw with the input
 ```
 {"forwards":[
             {'isin': 'isin_1', 'long_short': 'long', 'volume': 1000, 'strike': 16.4, 'ttm': 1.52},